2013 Indianapolis 500: Television

 The race was broadcast live in high definition in the United States on ABC.
 A newcomer to the telecast was Lindsay Czarniak, served as host.
-Brent Musburger, who served as host from 2005–2012, departed the broadcast crew.
+Brent Musburger, who served as host from 2005 to 2012, departed the broadcast crew.

 Australian broadcasts moved to Foxtel for 2013.

 Time trials, Carb Day, and the 500 Festival Parade were covered live in the United States on NBC Sports Network.
 Two separate crews will be used for the qualifying weekend and final practice.

 For qualifying, the on-air crew was Leigh Diffey, Gil de Ferran and Jon Beekhuis in the booth, with Kevin Lee, Marty Snider, Robin Miller and Will Buxton in the pits and garage area. de Ferran substituted for regular Townsend Bell, who was participating in the event.

 For final practice, the on-air crew was Bob Jenkins, Jon Beekhuis and Wally Dallenbach Jr. in the booth, with pit reporters Snider, Lee and Miller.
 Jenkins was filling in for Diffey, who was leading NBC's Monaco Grand Prix broadcast.
 The Freedom 100 was covered by Mike King, Davey Hamilton and Josef Newgarden, with Jake Query covering the pits, and the parade coverage on Saturday was anchored by Jenkins, Diane Willis and Lee.